 - Salt and Pepper

-1 Cook the steak: Heat a couple teaspoons of cooking oil in a cast iron pan on high heat.
+1 Cook the steak: Heat a couple teaspoons of oil in a cast iron pan on high heat.
 Pat the steaks dry.
 Sprinkle the steaks on both sides with a little salt.

 Sear the steaks in the pan on both sides, just until nicely browned.
 Remove pan from heat and cover.
 Let cook for a few minutes more, until the steak is done to your liking.